Col-R/overwatch-support-skin-api/README.md

 ## Challenges

 Getting clean, usable data in the format I wanted without having to do it manually was a challenge I didn't have much experience with prior to this project.
-By using higher order javascript functions and tight regex, I was able to overcome this hurder and obtain a clean JSON file for my API to use.
+By using higher order javascript functions and tight regex, I was able to overcome this hurdle and obtain a clean JSON file for my API to use.

 ## Future Plans

-With the rate overwatch releases skins, even keeping this API up to date could prove a bit of a hassle.
+With the rate overwatch releases skins, even keeping this API current could prove trying.
 I will strive to do so on my own time, and hopefully other devs can follow my lead and create a similar project for the rest of the roster!

 ## License